X

 For more information, go to the Unofficial Transcript page.

 Note: If you have attended the University very recently, you might try logging into the portal before contacting the Service Desk.
-Your student portal account remains active until the end of the semester following the last semester you attended (ex: if you last attended in Fall, the account remains active until the end of Spring).
+Your student portal account remains active for one year after the last term you were enrolled.
 But if the login fails, you will have to contact the Service Desk.

 The unofficial transcript displays only those courses taken in Fall 1988 or later.
 Courses taken prior to Fall 1988 are recorded on microfilm and are not available for web display.
 To review this earlier course work, you will have to request an official transcript.